 According to web server vendor NGINX, 68% of organizations are using or investigating microservices.
 And a separate study by Evans Data Corporation found that 90% of cloud developers are either already using microservices in production or plan to do so this year.

 Over time, monolithic architectures develops very complex structures that make it increasingly difficult to perform changes quickly whereas microservices allow for rapid changes and short release times along with high scalability and autonomous teams.

 5. Use an EA management tool

 Managing complexity in the IT landscape and aligning it with business capabilities in EA is a challenging task.
 In order to align IT strategy with business goals, capabilities, and processes consider using an EA management tool.

-Increase efficiency, effectivity and be able to manage the increased number of applications, processes and projects running simultaneously.
+Increase efficiency, and effectiveness and be able to manage the increased number of applications, processes, and projects running simultaneously.
 Managing just 5 applications could result in hundreds of new interfaces, steps, and processes to deal with.
 It is imperative to deploy one consistent operating tool to visualize the entire IT landscape.
-Discover LeanIX’s Enterprise Architecture management tool here.
+Discover LeanIX’s Enterprise Architecture management tool.

 6. Take your company to the next level with DevOps

 DevOps is a software development and delivery process that emphasizes communication and collaboration between product management, software development, and operations professionals.
 The DevOps approach has many benefits - shorter development cycles, increased deployment frequency and faster times to market.
 In today's world, enterprises must stay abreast of customer needs, beat competitors to market, and constantly change direction when necessary.

 7. Consider a business framework based on connectivity and agility